guanjue/S3V2_IDEAS_ESMP/README.md

 #### User can use the 'test_data/run_S3V2_IDEAS_ESMP.sh' script to run S3V2_IDEAS_ESMP pipeline on these datasets.
 ##### After perparing the input data, user just need to set the parameters in "run_S3V2_IDEAS_ESMP.sh" to run S3V2_IDEAS_ESMP.
 ##### Users just need to change abosolute path in the follow parameters to run the pipeline on the test dataset: "script_dir=, output_dir=, metadata=, GENOMESIZES=, BLACK="
+##### For the testing datasets, they include three histone marks (H3K4me3, H3K4me1, H3K27ac) in two cell types (CMP and ERY_fl).
+It can finish running within 2.5 hours by using 50GB with 4 threads.
 ```
 ### required inputs
 ###### the absolute path to the bin folder